edwindoit/edwindoit.github.io/content/home.md

 ## About
-I'm passionate about effectiveness.
-The 4 Acts (my book) is a distillation of the lessons I learned from my own research as well as from building and running a software business.
-I define being effective as making progress towards a desired outcome.
-This differs from being productive.
-Productivity is just about maximizing output and efficiency, without regard for direction.
-Effective action requires more than just productivity.
-It's also about reflecting on your goals and questioning what's important.
+I’m interested in understanding how the world works and using that knowledge to become more effective.
+Right now, I’m most passionate about writing The 4 Acts, a problem-solving framework I created based on Critical Rationalism and the ideas of David Deutsch.
+The 4 Acts is not about solving just any problem or maximizing output.
+It’s about making progress toward a specific and intentional outcome.
+That takes more than productivity; it requires reflecting on your direction and questioning what truly matters.